nibtr/clinic-db/README.md

 For the overview of the business rules (requirements) of the project, please refer to [The Overview Doc](docs/da3-overview.md) (Vietnamese only).

+For the  overview diagram of the database, please refer to diagrams folder.

 ## Contributors

 - [Hieu Nguyen Ho Trung](https://github.com/nhthieu)